WICG/bundle-preloading/subresource-loading.md

 #### Content blocking

 Content blockers have a number of requirements when it comes to ensuring that batching/bundling systems do not lead to them being circumvented in practice:
-- It must not be possible for a "trusted" intermediary to "repackage" sites, as this could lead to lead to situations in practice where ads and tracking are signed as the publisher. (c.f. ["Origin model"](#origin-model))
+- It must not be possible for a "trusted" intermediary to "repackage" sites, as this could lead to situations in practice where ads and tracking are signed as the publisher. (c.f. ["Origin model"](#origin-model))
 - Resource bundles must not enable the cheap rotation of URLs within the bundle, as this would make URL-based content blocking much more difficult. (c.f. ["Personalization"](https://github.com/littledan/resource-bundles/blob/main/subresource-loading.md#personalization))
 - When content is blocked, it's ideal if sites don't tend to cause browsers to download the blocked content. (c.f. ["code splitting"](#for-web-developers))